offbynull/learn/Math/input/input.md

  The set of variable to number mappings for an equation is called a `{bm} solution` -- `{kt} x=6` is the solution of the equation.

-TODO: write section on converting words to algebra / algebra to words (see "Translate Words to Algebraic Expressions" in chapter 2.2) -- write a solver for this and make sure it handles complex expressions (e.g. nine times five less than_REL twice x = 2x-(9*5)).
+TODO: write section on converting words to algebra / algebra to words (see "Translate Words to Algebraic Expressions" in chapter 2.2) -- write a solver for this and make sure it handles complex expressions (e.g. nine times five less than twice x = 2x-(9*5)).
 If you see a comma, treat it like you're putting parenthesis around everything before and then applying the stuff after -- e.g. sum of 4 and 1, increased by 8 = (4+1) + 8.